Sojworld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner of file hello
+script that adds execute permission to the owner and the group owner, and read permission ot other users, to the file